IP Connectivity by using IPsec VPN data

 How IPsec VPN works

 An IPsec VPN is a feature of device software that uses the IPsec protocol to create encrypted tunnels between two or more network devices.
-For IPsec VPN the connection establishment process between peers is carried out in two stages (phases):
+For IPsec VPN, the connection establishment process between peers has two stages (phases).

-2. Create Security Associations (SAs) for actual data traffic;
+2. Creating Security Associations (SAs) for actual data traffic.

-3. Establish the encrypted tunnel for user data;
+3. Establishing the encrypted tunnel for user data.

-Encrypted IPsec packets travel across one or more networks to their destination using a transport protocol.
-IPsec uses UDP as its transport protocol because this allows IPsec packets to get through firewalls.
+Encrypted IPsec packets travel across one or more networks to their destination by using a transport protocol.
+IPsec uses the User Datagram Protocol (UDP) as its transport protocol, which helps IPsec packets pass through firewalls.

-Discovery relies on data for established IPsec VPN tunnels obtained via SNMP or via Panorama API scan in order to determine local and remote peers IP addresses for further use in IPsec pattern.
+BMC Helix Discovery relies on data from established IPsec VPN tunnels obtained through SNMP or Panorama API scans to identify the local and remote peers' IP addresses.
+This information is then further used by the IPsec pattern.

-How to enable IP connectivity by IPsec VPN
+How to enable IP connectivity by using IPsec VPN

 logical_connectivity_enable.png